mounishvatti/SteamScrape/README.md

 3. A terminal window will open where you have to give your system `pwd`.
 4. Done, now you have manually launched a safariwebdriver

+> [!TIPS]
-### To use other web browsers with Selenium, you need to download the appropriate web driver for each browser.
+> To use other web browsers with Selenium, you need to download the appropriate web driver for each browser.
 Here are examples for Chrome, Firefox, and Microsoft Edge:
 [`Selenium documentation for different browsers`](https://www.selenium.dev/documentation/webdriver/browsers/)
 ### Chrome:
 ```python